 Classroom Guidance Lessons

 Classroom Guidance Lessons are presented to each class once per month.
 At Lin.
-Howe, our lessons will focus on the Character Trait of the Month, Goal Setting, and College and Career Readiness.
+Howe, our lessons will focus on the Character Trait of the Month, Conflict Resolution, and College and Career Readiness.

 October - Trustworthiness